sunfounder/arduino_starter_kit/docs/source/3_multimeter.rst

 Now that we've figured out the circuit's total resistance, it's time to see how much of it is because of the resistor and how much is due to the LED.
 Our resistor is marked as 220 ohms, but with a 5% tolerance, it could actually be anywhere from 209 to 231 ohms.
 Let's use the multimeter to find out its exact value.

 1. When measuring resistance, your multimeter has to act as the only source of voltage; make sure there are no other power sources connected to the circuit.
-So, unplug any jumper wires from the R3 board to ensure the breadboard is isolated.
+So, unplug any jumper wires from the Arduino Uno R3 to ensure the breadboard is isolated.

 .. image:: img/3_measure_resistance.png
   :width: 600